Sodium hydride: As a reducing agent

 Si–Si and S–S bonds in disilanes and disulfides are also reduced.

-A series of reduction reactions, including the hydrodecyanation of tertiary nitriles, reduction of imines to amines, and amides to aldehydes, can be effected by a composite reagent composed of sodium hydride and an alkali metal iodide (NaH⋅MI, M = Li, Na).
+A series of reduction reactions, including the hydrodecyanation of tertiary nitriles, reduction of imines to amines, and amides to aldehydes, can be effected by a composite reagent composed of sodium hydride and an alkali metal iodide (NaH*MI, M = Li, Na).

 Hydrogen storage

-Although not commercially significant sodium hydride has been proposed for hydrogen storage for use in fuel cell vehicles.
+Although not commercially significant, sodium hydride has been proposed for hydrogen storage for use in fuel cell vehicles.
 In one experimental implementation, plastic pellets containing NaH are crushed in the presence of water to release the hydrogen.
 One challenge with this technology is the regeneration of NaH from the NaOH formed by hydrolysis.

 Practical considerations

-Sodium hydride is sold as a mixture of 60% sodium hydride (w/w) in mineral oil.
+Sodium hydride is often sold as a mixture of 60% sodium hydride (w/w) in mineral oil.
 Such a dispersion is safer to handle and weigh than pure NaH.
-The compound is often used in this form but the pure grey solid can be prepared by rinsing the commercial product with pentane or tetrahydrofuran, with care being taken because the waste solvent will contain traces of NaH and can ignite in air.
 Reactions involving NaH usually require air-free techniques.

 Safety

 NaH can ignite spontaneously in air.
 It also reacts vigorously with water or humid air to release hydrogen, which is very flammable, and sodium hydroxide (NaOH), a quite corrosive base.
 In practice, most sodium hydride is sold as a dispersion in mineral oil, which can be safely handled in air.
 Although sodium hydride is widely used in DMSO, DMF or DMAc for SN2 type reactions there have been many cases of fires and/or explosions from such mixtures.